CRYTEK-CRYENGINE/CRYENGINE/README.md

 ## Branches
 Development takes place primarily in the "main" branch.
-The stabilization branch is used for fixing bugs in the run-up to release, and the release branch provides stable snapshots of the engine.
+The stabilisation branch is used for fixing bugs in the run-up to release, and the release branch provides stable snapshots of the engine.

-To prepare for a major (feature) release, we integrate "main" into "stabilization", and then continue fixing bugs in "stabilization".
-To prepare for a minor (stability) release, individual changes from 'main are integrated directly into "stabilization".
-In each case, when the release is deemed ready, "stabilization" is integrated to "release".
+To prepare for a major (feature) release, we integrate "main" into "stabilisation", and then continue fixing bugs in "stabilisation".
+To prepare for a minor (stability) release, individual changes from 'main are integrated directly into "stabilisation".
+In each case, when the release is deemed ready, "stabilisation" is integrated to "release".

 ## License